Shrey496/Blue-green-Deployment./README.md

 # How it works:
-The live environment (Blue) serves production traffic.
+* The live environment (Blue) serves production traffic

-A new version of the application is deployed and tested in the idle environment (Green).
+* A new version of the application is deployed and tested in the idle environment (Green)

-Once validated, traffic is switched from Blue to Green.
+* Once validated, traffic is switched from Blue to Green

-If issues occur, rollback is as simple as routing traffic back to Blue.
+* If issues occur, rollback is as simple as routing traffic back to Blue

 This approach ensures zero-downtime deployments and provides a quick recovery option.

 # Tools & Technologies Used:
-AWS EC2 - Hosting Blue and Green environments
+* AWS EC2 - Hosting Blue and Green environments

-AWS CodeDeploy - Automating deployment process
+* AWS CodeDeploy - Automating deployment process

-Jenkins - Automating build & deployment trigger
+* Jenkins - Automating build & deployment trigger

-GitHub - Source code repository
+* GitHub - Source code repository

 # Prerequisites:
 Before beginning this lab, ensure you have the following:
-An active AWS account
+* An active AWS account

-A Virtual Machine or cloud-based Jenkins server
+* A Virtual Machine or cloud-based Jenkins server

-A GitHub repository with your application source code
+* A GitHub repository with your application source code

-Jenkins installed and configured with:
+* Jenkins installed and configured with CodeDeploy plugin

-  CodeDeploy plugin

 # Deployment Workflow Overview:
-Push code to GitHub
+* Push code to GitHub

-Jenkins pulls the latest code and creates a build
+* Jenkins pulls the latest code and creates a build

-Jenkins triggers AWS CodeDeploy
+* Jenkins triggers AWS CodeDeploy

-CodeDeploy deploys the new version to the Green environment
+* CodeDeploy deploys the new version to the Green environment

-After testing, traffic is switched from Blue to Green
+* After testing, traffic is switched from Blue to Green

-Rollback by switching back to Blue if needed
+* Rollback by switching back to Blue if needed

 # Steps followed on the AWS UI:
-Ensure that the user trying to setup this lab has sufficient permissions to interact and work with the following AWS services Auto Scaling Group, CodeDeploy, S3, IAM, & EC2.
+* Ensure that the user trying to setup this lab has sufficient permissions to interact and work with the following AWS services Auto Scaling Group, CodeDeploy, S3, IAM, & EC2.

-Create an S3 bucket.
+* Create an S3 bucket.
 It is used in the following way:
-Jenkins builds the app and packages it
+  1. Jenkins builds the app and packages it
 The .zip file is uploaded to an S3 bucket
 CodeDeploy is triggered and pulls the artifact from that bucket It deploys the app to the target EC2 instances (Blue or Green)